TomInTheBytes/Cyber-Journal/docs/projects/security_lab/research/anyfix.md

 https://github.com/SigmaHQ/sigma/blob/1751ef8673365444ae44eb38887d3025982f4794/rules-threat-hunting/windows/registry/registry_set/registry_set_runmru_command_execution.yml#L8 -->

 # AnyFix Technique
-This page is a deep dive into the variants of *Fix threats (e.g. ClickFix, FileFix, and PromptFix).
+This is a deep dive into the variants of *Fix threats (e.g. ClickFix, FileFix, and PromptFix), which have seen quick adoption by threat actors.
 This is a procedure for technique [T1204.004](https://attack.mitre.org/techniques/T1204/004/).

 ## Threat Intelligence
 ClickFix emerged in late 2023 as a technique abusing fake error or CAPTCHA dialogs to trick users into pasting malicious code.
 Initially seen in cybercrime campaigns, it quickly spread to state-sponsored groups through 2024.
-Attackers leverage trusted interfaces like run dialogs, terminals, and file Explorer paths for execution.
+Attackers leverage trusted interfaces like run dialogs, terminals, and file explorer paths for execution.
 Variants evolved into FileFix and PromptFix, with different attack sequences.
 By 2025 it has become a common cross-platform delivery method for stealers, RATs, ransomware, and custom malware.

 References: